Neuroscientists Discover the Roots of "Fear-Evoked Freezing"

 Posted May 01, 2014

 Fight-or-flight has been studied in depth.
 Exciting new research from the UK is looking into the neurobiology of the "freeze" response.
-Before deciding to take flight or fight, most mammals freeze for a few milliseconds to assess the situation before making a next move.
+Before deciding to flee or fight, most mammals freeze for a few milliseconds to assess the situation before making the next move.

 The new study titled “Neural Substrates Underlying Fear-Evoked Freezing: The Periaqueductal Grey—Cerebellar Link” was published in the Journal of Physiology.
 The Bristol researchers believe that understanding how these central neural pathways actually work will bring us closer to developing effective treatments for emotional disorders such as panic attacks, phobias, and general anxiety.